Kwasikot/UsefulPrompts/book_questions_chatgpt_prompt.md

-# Question formulation prompt

-Formulate a comprehensive list of questions about the book (at least 150).
-The questions should be organized by chapter, with a block of questions for each chapter preceded by the chapter title.
-Cover all topics within each chapter with these questions.
-Conclude with a section of general questions covering the entire book.

-# Markdown creation with Table of content prompt

 Create markdown document with the name A with Table of content with links on local headings of document A.
 Every heading is a question that you are extracted earlier from the book.